Courses

 Instructor: Carol Ellis

-The 03/30 workshop filled up quickly, so we're offering another session in May!
-This one-day afternoon class is a fun way to introduce students to metalworking, you will learn to size, file, form and fabricate 3-5 stackable rings!
+This one-day Wednesday afternoon class is a fun way to introduce students to metalworking, you will learn to size, file, form and fabricate 3-5 stackable rings!
 Students will then complete the project using a variety of finishing techniques.
 Some jewelry and torch experience are helpful, but not necessary.
 Materials, tools, and supplies provided.
 Beginners are welcome!
 (Ages 16+)

 Tuition: $95, Materials Fee: